michaelgrossklos/sortier/README.md

 On the other hand, there are commands.
 Those need to be typed after the options (if you've specified one).
 Some of them are requiring arguments.
 Some do not.
 For Example `settings` does not need any argument.
 If you set one, you would get an error.

-A complete line for using TVSS could look something like that:
+A complete line for using Sortier could look something like that:

-`tvss -l=en --delete-folders titles "my first show" "my second show"` or
+`sortier -l=en --delete-folders titles "my first show" "my second show"` or

-`tvss titles "my fisrt show" "my second show"` if you wouldn't use any options.
+`sortier titles "my fisrt show" "my second show"` if you wouldn't use any options.

 **IMPORTANT** to know is, that you can't use two commands at the same time, whereas you are able to use more than one option at ones.
 The order in which you specify the options does not matter.